Microlocal homology: Quasi-smooth specialization and microlocalization

 Recall the functor of specialization introduced by Verdier in \cite[\S8]{V83b}.
-Letting $X$ be a separated scheme of finite type over $\Spec \mathbb{C}$ and $Z$ a closed subscheme, the Verdier specialization along $Z$ of sheaves on $X$ is a functor
+Let $X$ be a separated scheme of finite type over $\Spec \mathbb{C}$ and let $Z$ be a closed subscheme.
+Then Verdier specialization along $Z$ of sheaves on $X$ is a functor

 where $C_{Z/X}$ is the normal cone of $Z$ inside $X$.

 It is defined using the deformation to the normal cone of $Z$ inside $X$, a scheme defined as $D_{Z/X} := \cBl_{Z \times \{0\}}(X \times \Aone) \setminus \cBl_Z(X)$.
 The scheme $D_{Z/X}$ fits into the following commutative diagram,